yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 In the future, it may be possible to detect such unsafe constraints and issue a warning, potentially by default.
 This is tracked in [#11539](https://github.com/yugabyte/yugabyte-db/issues/11539).

 Note that if you attempt to insert the same row on both universes at the same time to a table that does not have a primary key then you will end up with two rows with the same data.
-This is the expected Postgres behavior even with only one universe &mdash; tables without primary keys can have multiple rows with the same data.
+This is the expected PostgresSQL behavior &mdash; tables without primary keys can have multiple rows with the same data.

 ### Non-transactional&ndash;mode consistency issues